 As of 1962, corporate taxis in Tokyo have been running on the environmentallyfriendly LP gas, which emits low amounts of substances such as Nox (nitrogen oxide), SPM (suspended particulate matter), and Sox (sulfur oxide).
-The drivers also do their best to control air pollution by practicing "eco-driving" (fuel-efficient driving) as well as "idling stop driving", which are required under Tokyo's ordinance on environmental preservation.
+The drivers also do their best to control air pollution by practicing "eco-driving" (fuel-efficient driving) as well as conform to idling stop driving, which is required under Tokyo's ordinance on environmental preservation.

-Active efforts in business operations that cause less environmental burden (under the Green Management certification system) have been promoted since 2004 along with the incorporation of fuel-efficient and low-emission vehicles such as hybrid and electric vehicles.
-An EV/HV taxi stand was set up in front of the Shin-Marunouchi
+Active efforts in business operations that generate less environmental burden (under the Green Management certification system) have been promoted since 2004 along with the incorporation of fuel-efficient and low-emission vehicles such as hybrid, plug-in hybrid and electric vehicles.

-Building at JR Tokyo Station in October 2011.
+An EV/HV taxi stand was set up in front of the Shin-Marunouchi Building at JR Tokyo Station in October 2011.